adilkhr/my-ms3-project/README.md

 #### Existing User

-* As a user, i want to be able to add new defintions for words for others to see and understand what it means - The user can add new words in the dictionary at the add word page when they are logged in
+* As a user, I want to be able to add new defintions for words for others to see and understand what it means - The user can add new words in the dictionary at the add word page when they are logged in

-* As a user, when signing up i would like to have a profile portal that is fully functional and working - When the user signs up they are prompted to the profile page higlighting their name aswell as a welcome message and image with also a shortcut link to add a new word into the dictionary
+* As a user, when signing up I would like to have a profile portal that is fully functional and working - When the user signs up they are prompted to the profile page higlighting their name aswell as a welcome message and image with also a shortcut link to add a new word into the dictionary

-* As a user, i want to be able to update defintions of words aswell having the option to delete - Users can edit or delete any words that they have added into the dictionary when they are logged in at the home page, when clicking the delete button on the word the definiton will delete, when clicking the edit button on the word they are sent to an edit words page which they are then able to edit the word with a new definition or they simply cancel the edit task and be sent straight back to the home page
+* As a user, I want to be able to update defintions of words aswell having the option to delete - Users can edit or delete any words that they have added into the dictionary when they are logged in at the home page, when clicking the delete button on the word the definiton will delete, when clicking the edit button on the word they are sent to an edit words page which they are then able to edit the word with a new definition or they simply cancel the edit task and be sent straight back to the home page

 ### Code Validation:

-* All my pages of the website was run through the [HTML Validator](https://validator.w3.org/#validate_by_input), because of flask being a templating language, the code when inputed was not showing the html code being valid, however i copied the html code om within DEV Tools, both by viewing page source and from within the inspect as HTML and passed it into the validators to check the validity which all pages showed validity
+* All my pages of the website was run through the [HTML Validator](https://validator.w3.org/#validate_by_input), because of flask being a templating language, the code when inputed was not showing the html code being valid, however I copied the html code om within DEV Tools, both by viewing page source and from within the inspect as HTML and passed it into the validators to check the validity which all pages showed validity

 * The [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to check the validity of my CSS code which turned out to be all fine with no faults